-- Mentoring is a sustained process for supporting professional learners through significant career transitions - Coaching is a process for enabling the development of a specific aspect of a professional learner's practice.
+- Mentoring is a sustained process for supporting professional learners through significant career transitions. - Coaching is a process for enabling the development of a specific aspect of a professional learner's practice.

-Coaching Mentoring Usually focused on professional dialogue designed to aid the coachee in development of specific professional skills to enhance their work.
-Usually takes place at significant career events, such as to support induction or taking on new professional roles.
-Coaches are not normally in positions of line management in relation to their coachee.
-Mentor is generally someone more senior in an organisation.
+Coaching Mentoring Usually focused on professional dialogue designed to aid the coachee in development of specific professional skills to enhance their work. events, such as to support induction or Coaches are not normally in positions of line management in relation to their coachee.
 Coaching is not generally liked to a career transition although it could be.
 There is often an organizational motive for the process.
 The focus of the coaching is usually selected by the coachee and the process provides opportunities for reflection and problem solving for both coach and coachee.
 There is often a requirement for the mentor to provide documentary evidence of the process and its outcome.